 Our main services of the week are Holy Communion on Wednesday mornings from 8:30 - 9:15am and Friday lunchtimes from 1:15 - 2pm.
 Everyone is welcome to attend these services, which take place in the Commonwealth Chapel.

 Morning Prayer is also said every day, from 8.30 - 9.00am, in the Tower Chapel.

-We are pleased to announce the publication of a new version of the book Rules for the Conduct of Life.
+We are pleased to announce the publication of the 2nd edition version of the book Rules for the Conduct of Life.
 This exciting new venture has been undertaken by the Guild Vicar, Canon David Parrott, who has brought this landmark book, with its invaluable teachings and advice, right into the twenty-first century.

 More information can be found here.

 Another book by David, which we recently launched, is The Windows of St Lawrence Jewry, a glossy and colourful guide book explaining in details the intircate designs and their purposes.

 St Lawrence Jewry

 We are part of the Diocese of London in the Church of England.